SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 ## Governance

 Governance in an open source software project is a management framework for dynamic decision making.
-A governance structure aims at the assignment of roles and tasks to project contributors.
+A governance structure aims at the assignment of roles, timing and tasks related to the project.
 Ideally, this structure clearly defines responsibilities, accountability and recognition.
 Roles are attributed by managers while developing, testing, documenting and reviewing.

-At the start of your project, when few people are involved in its development, your governance structure may be simple and roles may overlap.
-As your project grows, a manager may need to redistribute responsibilities.
+At the start of your project, when a few people are involved in its development, your governance structure may be simple and roles may overlap.
+As your project grows, you as project manager/lead may need to redistribute responsibilities.

 A clearly defined governance structure not only allows your contributors to identify the correct contact person, but also helps them to identify roles that they can fill in your project.

-A properly managed project uses governance to make sure that there are no responsibilities left behind, unassigned, and optimizes for the rate of development progress.
+A properly managed project uses governance to make sure that there are no responsibilities left behind, unassigned, and optimises for scalable development.

 > ## Challenge
 > #### Time: 10 min